euroblaze/DripMail/spec.md

 #### 3.2.1 Associate Mailing List with Chain

-The tool shall allow marketers to associate a mailing list (List) with a Chain.
+1. The tool shall allow marketers to associate a mailing list (List) with a Chain.
    Odoo provides comprehensive List management.
-Consider related modules [like Contact2MailingList](https://github.com/euroblaze/Contact2MailingList), which adds Odoo Contacts automatically to Lists.
+2. Ensure tntegration with related modules [like Contact2MailingList](https://github.com/euroblaze/Contact2MailingList), which adds Odoo Contacts automatically to Lists.
-When a user joins the List, they will automatically begin receiving emails from the associated Chain.
+3. When a user joins the List, they will automatically begin receiving emails from the associated Chain.

 #### 3.2.2 Disassociate Mailing List from Chain